DWI in Texas: Frequently Asked Questions

 You don’t want your DWI case to be handled by an inexperienced attorney.
 Knowledge and experience with DWI cases is of utmost importance for your defense and can make the difference between being acquitted or convicted.
 Our Austin DWI attorneys have the experience you need to aggressively fight for your case.
 Attorneys Meredith “Shelly” Troberman and Blair Carroll have ample experience with Texas DWI cases and outstanding professional relationships with Travis County Court judges, prosecutors and staff workers.

-If your questions are not listed below, or if you would like to learn more, call Carroll Troberman, PLLC at (512) 772-2442 to schedule a free consultation.
+If your questions are not listed below, or if you would like to learn more, call Carroll Troberman, PLLC at (512) 772-2442 to schedule a consultation.

 Do I Have to Take a Blood or Breath Test?